reorder-columns

 See kgtk rename-columns if you wish to rename columns.

-See kgtk select-columns if you wish to select a subset of columns, dropping unmentioned columns.
-This provides the same functionality as kgtk reorder-columns --trim.
+See kgtk select-columns if you wish to select a subset of

-List of Column Names
+List of Column Names¶

-When you use this command, you supply the --columns option with a list of column names in the order you wish them to appear in the output file.
+When you use this command, you supply the --columns option with

-Column Ranges
+Column Ranges¶

-When listing the output column names, you may use .. to indicate a range of column names (e.g., first .. last) in the order of the columns in the input file.
+When listing the output column names, you may use .. to indicate a range of column names (e.g., first .. last)

 When listing the output column names, you may use ... to indicate all columns not explicitly mentioned.

-Trimming Columns
+Trimming Columns¶

 You may remove ("trim") columns with this command using the --trim option.
-When this option is specified, all unmentioned columns will be removed from the output file.

 Note

-An elipses (...) will consume all remaining column names, leaving none left for --trim to remove.
+An elipses (...) will consume all remaining column names, leaving none left

 Note

-kgtk remove-columns --trim will not complain if there are no column names to remove.
+kgtk remove-columns --trim will not complain if there are no column names to

 Note